Specializing in pet burials

 Choosing An Appropriate Urn

-During pet sea burials in West Hempstead, NY, some people simply throw the ashes into the water from an urn.
+During unattended sea burials in West Hempstead, NY, some people simply throw the ashes into the water from an urn.
 That does not necessitate the use of a specific pot.

 Some people only use the disposable container to put the ash of their beloved one during the funeral at sea in Nassau County.
 When scattering ashes at sea, though, it’s essential to know which way the wind is blowing; otherwise, the results can be disastrous.